diogoaurelio/schedoscopeWiki/Oozie-Transformations.md

 ## External

-Should your Oozie workflow bundles already have been deployed on the cluster, there deployment folder can just be referenced by the `workflowAppPath` property.
+Should your Oozie workflow bundles already have been deployed on the cluster, the deployment folder can just be referenced by the `workflowAppPath` property.

 # Change detection